 This award is intended to be flexible and will allow academic general practitioners to develop a formal doctoral training fellowship application.
 ACFs and IPFs who may have started work towards their doctorate can use these fellowships to complete their PhD/MD.
-The fellowships will be for 12 months duration with a start date of 1 August 2019 or 1 October 2019.
+The fellowships will be for up to 12 months duration with a start date of 1 April 2020.